 A promoter of social and political science, Stein Rokkan contributed greatly to the field of comparative politics, notably during his teaching years at Bergen University.
 He assumed the role of President of IPSA from 1970-73.
 He was also Vice-President of the International Sociological Association, Chairman of the European Consortium for Political Research (which he helped found), and President of the International Social Science Council.For more information on how to apply

-This award was instituted by the Executive Committee on the recommendation of the Committee on Participation and the Committee on Awards.
-It was designed to encourage research in the area of gender and politics and was launched at the congress in Québec City in 2000.
+The Wilma Rule Award on Gender and Politics was instituted by the Executive Committee on the recommendation of the Committee on Participation and the Committee on Awards.
+It was designed to encourage research in gender and politics and was launched at the 2000 IPSA World Congress.
 It is given to the best paper on gender and politics.
 The IPSA Awards Committee has recommended naming the award in tribute to the work of Wilma Rule.